hyprwm/hyprland-wiki/content/Hypr Ecosystem/xdg-desktop-portal-hyprland.md

 XDPH will work on other wlroots compositors, but features available only on Hyprland will not work (e.g. window sharing).

-For a nuclear option, you can use this script and `exec-once` it:
+For a nuclear option, you can use this script and autostart it:

 ```sh
 #!/bin/sh